 “Get the hound of heaven after them, so we get them into the kingdom.
 That’s what we do, that’s our business.”

-The footage, shot about a year ago by Brian Hughes, a documentary maker and former member of the US military who spent several days in Bagram near Kabul, was obtained by Al Jazeera's James Bays, who has covered Afghanistan extensively.
+The footage, shot about a year ago by Brian Hughes, a documentary maker and former member of the US military who spent several days in Bagram, was obtained by Al Jazeera’s James Bays, who has covered Afghanistan extensively.

 It is not clear that the Bibles were distributed to Afghans, but Hughes said that none of the people he recorded in a series of sermons and Bible study classes appeared to able to speak Pashto or Dari.

-Hughes said: "The only reason they would have these documents there was to distribute them to the Afghan people and I knew it was wrong, and I knew that filming it … documenting it would be important."
+“The only reason they would have these documents there was to distribute them to the Afghan people.
+And I knew it was wrong, and I knew that filming it … documenting it would be important.”

-It is not clear if the presence of the bibles and practice of calling on soldiers to be "witnesses" for Jesus continues, but they were filmed a year ago despite regulations by the US military's Central Command that expressly forbid "proselytising of any religion, faith or practice".
+It is not clear if the presence of the Bibles and exhortations for soldiers to be “witnesses” for Jesus continues, but they were filmed a year ago despite regulations by the US military’s Central Command that expressly forbid “proselytising of any religion, faith or practice”.

-But in another piece of footage, the chaplains appear to understand their actions were in breach of a regulation known as General Order Number One.
+But in another piece of footage taken by Hughes, the chaplains appear to have found a way around the regulation known as General Order Number One.

 “Do we know what it means to proselytise?”
 Captain Emmit Furner, a military chaplain, says to the gathering.

 “It is General Order Number One,” an unidentified soldier replies.